joelb429078/Thrustersystem/README.md

-# Experimental Pixhawk Control with Nvidia Jetson Nano
+# Experimental Nvidia Jetson Nano

-This repository contains the experimental code developed by me(Joel) and Aaron to enable control of a Pixhawk flight controller using an Nvidia Jetson Nano.
+This repository contains the experimental code developed by me(Joel) and Aaron to enable control of the ROV using an Nvidia Jetson Nano.
 To break it down it establishes communication between the Jetson Nano and Pixhawk via MAVLink and the corresponding python library for it, allowing for operations such as arming the vehicle and requesting specific telemetry data.
 This is still a work in progress but will receive continual updates from myself and Aaron over the coming weeks.

 ## Table of Contents